The Korean Language: The Key Differences Between North and South

 Differences in the Spoken Word of North Korean and South Korean Languages

 As the Korean language in both regions isn’t the same dialect, it’s no surprise that there are also some differences when it comes to pronunciation in the spoken words.
-In effect some vowels are consonants are not pronounced the same in the different regions.
+In effect, some vowels are consonants that are not pronounced the same in the different regions.
 Even to the point that some letters might be completely ignored when the residents of either South or North Korea pronounce the words.
 There is also evidence present that the North Korean language’s pitch isn’t quite the same as in South Korea.
 A few Chinese characters are also used in Korean and are referred to as “hanja.”
 These characters are commonly pronounced a certain way in South Korean and in another in North Korean.
 On occasions, they can even be found written differently.

 Usually, anyone who is fluent in South Korean should be understood in North Korea and vice versa.
 But any professional interpreter should be aware of even slight differences between the two Korean dialects so that translations can be adapted accordingly in order to meet the targeted audience.

-The Korean peninsula was irrevocably split in two by the events of the 1950s Korean War, part of the post Second World War Cold War.
+The Korean peninsula was irrevocably split in two by the events of the 1950s Korean War, part of the post-Second World War Cold War.
 Although Koreans and Korea share a long and proud past, they have also spent more time than many other cultures under the thumb of more powerful nations.
 At one time or another, Imperial China and Japan and more recently, the U.S.A. and Russia have had a disproportionate influence on their now divided homeland.
 Korea’s history of subordination to other cultures and languages has shaped their own shared Korean language and the way their societies have diverged and developed.

 The Korean language in South Korea